citusdata/test-automation/README.md

 You can customize the hammerdb cluster in the `hammerdb` folder using `hammerdb/azuredeploy.parameters.json`.
 Note that this is the configuration for the cluster, which is separate than benchmark configurations(`fabfile/hammerdb_confs/`)

-In `fabfile/hammerdb_confs` you can more configs to this folder:
+In `fabfile/hammerdb_confs` you can add more configs to this folder:

 * change postgres version
 * use enterprise or community